-- 2.11 This is the single most critical assumption to the projections and in many ways is the most difficult to estimate given the lack of data forthcoming from the Scottish Government. - 2.12 The Scottish Government published their latest medium term financial strategy in January 2021 alongside the budget for 2021/22 and set out the economic and funding risks and opportunities that will have to be considered in the coming years.
-It did not set out any spending plans and therefore limited information from which to determine what the Local Government settlement will be for the next two years so we have relied on this and other information from economists and researchers and reflected this in the Council's grant projections which are extremely variable under the 3 planning scenarios. - 2.13 The projections currently assume a 0.5% cash reduction in core government grant for 2022/23 and 2023/24, and a 1% reduction for 2024/25.
-For comparison purposes the grant for 2021/22 was an increase of 0.4% and for 2020/21 was a decrease of 0.7%.
+- 2.14 This is the single most critical assumption to the projections and in many ways is the most difficult to estimate given the lack of data forthcoming from the Scottish Government. - 2.15 The Scottish Government published their latest medium term financial strategy in May 2022 and set out the economic and funding risks and opportunities that will have to be considered in the coming years.
+It did not set out any spending plans and therefore limited information from which to determine what the Local Government settlement will be for the next two years so we have relied on this and other information from economists and researchers and reflected this in the Council's grant projections which are extremely variable under the 3 planning scenarios.

+2.16 The projections currently assume a cash flat position in core government grant for the 3 year period.
+For comparison purposes the grantfor 2022/23 was an increase of 0.5% and for 2021/22 was an increase of 0.4%.
 There are also anticipated reductions in loan charges support grant in addition to the reductions in core grant applied for these three years.

-2.14 Based on these projections the Council's revenue grant support is projected to reduce by circa £5.0 million over the 3 year period 2022/23 to 2024/25.
-It remains a significant risk that government grants will be even more curtailed than those projected if the UK and Scottish economies are impacted by local or world events such as the COVID-19 pandemic or if the Scottish Government's financial forecasts are overly optimistic.
-The fact that more than 80% of the Council's funding comes from Government merely serves to emphasise the extent of the financial difficulties which the Council will face in the period ahead.
+Based on these projections the Council's revenue grant support is projected to reduce by circa £0.8 million over the 3 year period 2023/24 to 2025/26.
+It remains a significant risk that government grants will be even more curtailed than those projected if the UK and Scottish economies are impacted by local or world events or if the Scottish Government's financial forecasts are overly optimistic.
+The factthat more than 80% of the Council's funding comes from Government merely serves to emphasise the extent of the financial difficulties which the Council will face in the period ahead.